ufs-community/uwtools/docs/index.rst

 Realize Mode
 """"""""""""

-This is where you put in your structured YAML that defines your workflow of choice and it pops out a verified Rocoto XML.
+This is where you put in your structured YAML that defines your workflow of choice, and it pops out a verified Rocoto XML.

 | :any:`CLI documentation with examples<cli_rocoto_realize_examples>`

 Validate Mode
 """""""""""""

-Do you already have a Rocoto XML, but don't want to run Rocoto to make sure it works?
+Do you already have a Rocoto XML but don't want to run Rocoto to make sure it works?
 Use the validate mode to check to see if Rocoto will be happy.

 | :any:`CLI documentation with examples<cli_rocoto_validate_examples>`